FLCAC-admin/uslci-content/docs/release_info/press-release.md

 This page provides quarterly updates and news regarding the [USLCI Database](https://www.lcacommons.gov/lca-collaboration/search/page=1&group=National_Renewable_Energy_Laboratory) publishing updates.
 The USLCI is updated quarterly based on the [U.S. Federal Government Fiscal Calendar](https://www.senate.gov/reference/glossary_term/fiscal_year.htm).
 These updates are compiled by the USLCI Data Curator on the behalf of the [National Renewable Energy Laboratory (NREL)](https://www.nrel.gov/).
 For more information and publications regarding the creation and evolution of the USLCI, please see NREL's [U.S. Life Cycle Inventory Database](https://www.nrel.gov/lci/2019_Coordination_Report.md) project pages.
 <br>

-## 2020 Spring Quarter Release Erratum
+## 2020 Spring Quarter Release Errata

 **Please NOTE: the following errors have been identified in the current USLCI Database version and will be corrected for release to the public database for the June 30 quarterly publication update:**
 <br>